 Cypher is the only USA shoe manufacturer (as far as we know) that uses Vibram rubber.

 Similar to Ocun, and others on this list, Cypher manufactures a wide range of climbing equipment.
-While their shoe lines seem to be targeted towards budget and beginner climbers, their highest performance mode the ‘Codex’ seems to be more suited to advanced climbers
+While their shoe lines seem to be targeted towards budget and beginner climbers, their highest performance mode the ‘Codex’ seems to be more suited to advanced climbers.

-Garra hand-make their shoes in a small factory outside of Madrid, Spain, and while their range isn’t as expansive as the other European shoe giants, this small team takes pride in every shoe they make.
+Garra came to fruition in 2002 at the hands of master craftsman Benjamín Rastoll.
+Garra hand-crafts their shoes in a small factory outside of Madrid, Spain, and while their range isn’t as extensive as the other European shoe giants, this small team takes pride in every shoe they make.

 Lavan is the main climbing shoe manufacturer in Iran.
 You will be hard-pressed to find these shoes outside of the Middle East.